t9527/catch_data/README.md

-## Welcome to GitHub Pages
+## Welcome to Catch Data Pages

+#   Catch Data Based on UNIX or GNU/Linux OS   #

      It is a simple tutorial for catching data you need from experiments result based on Linux OS.
 As Linux OS might be not available for us, we simulate running Linux OS in Windows OS using Cygwin.
 Thank you very much.
      PS: UNIX or GNU/ Linux is powerful and popular in industry.

-#   Catch Data Based on UNIX or GNU/Linux OS   #

      Tips: script content depends on data you need to catch, if you need different data, let me know please.
 I will update script.
 Thank you.